Skip to main content

 Direct to College Admission FAQs

-The Direct to College (DTC) admission process guarantees incoming students access to an engineering major and provides a robust first-year experience that facilitates exploration of our engineering disciplines.
+The Direct to College (DTC) admission process guarantees incoming first-year students access to an engineering major and provides a robust experience that facilitates exploration of our engineering disciplines.

 Admission to DTC is only available in autumn quarter.